Home | Chemistry Calculator | Ca Reactor Setup Help |

 Assume for a moment that the diaphragm is not very flexible.
 Under this scenario the force required to flex the diaphragm will be bigger; equivalent to having a stronger or more compressed spring so, the delivery pressure must be higher in the delivery chamber for the regulator to properly operate.
 As a result, a regulator with a less flexible diaphragm, say a metallic diaphragm rather than rubber (usually Neoprene) will be stronger and last longer but will not be able to deliver a low enough pressure.

+This is important because the higher the delivery pressure, the more difficult will be to adjust the flow of CO2 because very small adjustments to the CO2 needle valve will result in a large change in flow and some times the needle valve is not sensitive enough thus making bubble rate adjustment almost impossible.
 In addition, a less flexible diaphragm will take longer to react to changes in pressure, this delay in reaction time will let more gas pass between chambers before the poppet acts creating more of a closing and opening effect rather than a throttle effect resulting in a delivery pressure that cycles higher and lower as the poppet opens and closes also resulting in a cyclical increase and reduction of the CO2 flow rate.
+A smaller diameter diaphragm will pretty much behave as a less flexible diaphragm causing similar effects.

 In summary a regulator with a larger diameter diaphragm of a more flexible material with a lower strength spring will be more sensitive, accurate and provide a more stable delivery pressure, unfortunately it will be prone to more frequent failure and rupture of the diaphragm thus the manufacturers usually compromise and design for longevity and economy resulting in too high a delivery pressure making many regulators available in the hobby only marginally suitable.